breaktoprotect/xlsx-delta-sync/initial-simple-prd.md

 (Done) Logging is not reflected the fields correctly, resulting in '' empty previous string

 1. Add a check for config.py.
 If a mapping is done, column on either side must exist in SOT or TGT else fatal error and exit program.
+2. New empty record before new rows added

+# Features to add

+(Done) Feature to detect TGT orphaned records (i.e. SOT don't have those records thus unable to update the TGT).

+1. Dry run mode (?)